Tooronga Family Dentistry in Glen Iris

 Please contact the practice if you have any questions regarding your health condition.

-Association between gum disease and severity of COVID‐19 infection
+Association between gum disease and severity of COVID‐19 infection in Glen Iris

 Posted on 05.18.21

-A recent study published in February 2021 (https://doi.org/10.1111/jcpe.13435) has found that gum disease or periodontitis is linked to the severity of Covid-19 complications.
+A recent study published in February 2021 (DOI link) found that gum disease or periodontitis is linked to the severity of Covid-19 complications.

-According to the authors, COVID‐19 is associated with an exacerbated inflammatory response that can result in fatal outcomes.
-Since systemic inflammation is also a main characteristic of periodontitis, the association between periodontitis and COVID‐19 complications has been investigated.
+According to the authors, this research explored the role of gum disease as an exacerbating factor in severe Covid-19 outcomes.
+Since systemic inflammation is also a key feature of periodontitis, the connection between periodontitis and COVID‐19 complications has been investigated.

 Posted on 03.18.21